Mahmoud-1-Hassan/Bank-Management-System-Using-C-Programming-Language/README.md

 This ensures that data is not lost between program runs.

+-Error Handling

-Error Handling The program incorporates basic error handling to manage scenarios such as insufficient funds during withdrawals, invalid account numbers, and exceeding the transaction history limit.
+The program incorporates basic error handling to manage scenarios such as insufficient funds during withdrawals, invalid account numbers, and exceeding the transaction history limit.